mlcommons/mobile_app_open/android/README.md

 This project contains the MLPerf mobile app, an app-based implementationn of [MLPerf Inference](https://github.com/mlperf/inference) tasks.

-*Please note that this app is not official yet and the integration with LoadGen isn't quite complete yet.*

 ## Overview

 The MLPerf app offers a simple mobile UI for executing MLPerf inference tasks